 - 1/3 cup unsweetened 100% cranberry juice

-Warm the cranberry juice in a saucepan on low heat, but don’t let it boil.
+Warm the cranberry juice in a saucepan on low heat until just before it boils.
 Slowly whisk in the gelatin, approximately 1/2 tbsp at a time.
-After all the gelatin has been whisked in and no clumps remain, transfer the juice to a mixing bowl.
-Allow it to cool slightly and add the honey.
-Then stir the kombucha in and whisk them together very gently.
-Let the bowl sit on counter for a couple of minutes so that some of bubbles (that were produced by whisking) can settle.
+(I prefer a bamboo matcha whisk for this).
+After all the gelatin has been whisked in and no clumps remain, remove it from the heat and add the honey.
+Then stir in the kombucha and whisk together very gently.
+Let the saucepan sit on counter for a couple of minutes so that some of bubbles that were produced by whisking can settle.
 Use a spoon to scoop off any remaining bubbles.
-Pour the mixture into a silicon ice cube tray, well-greased candy mold, or baking dish, then transfer to the fridge to set.
+Pour the mixture into a well-greased silicon candy mold, or baking dish, then transfer to the fridge to set for approximately 2 hours.
 Once firm, slowly and gently pop the gummies out of the molds, or cut into squares if using a baking dish.
 To store, refrigerate in an airtight container.

 * The chewy constancy of these gummies is best suited to a small jujube sized mold.
 If your mold is larger (such as ice cube size), you can reduce the gelatin to 2.5 tbsp so they are less firm.